Xamrey/sdb.js/README.md

 # sdb.js
-simpledatabase.js (or sdb.js) is a basic, easy-to-use database system that can be read from, written to or appended from just one line of code.
+simpledatabase.js (or sdb.js) is a basic, easy-to-use database system that can be read from, written to, or appended from just one line of code.

 Install sdb.js from the terminal:
 ```